jccherry/AutoLedger/README.md

 * profit

 ## Notes:
-* Spreadsheets must be converted to .xlsx files, previous .xls files will not work
+* Spreadsheets must be converted to .xlsx files, old .xls files will not work